Celebrity privacy: California "Anti-Paparazzi" Law

 In August 1997, Princess Diana died in a car accident in France which was suspected to be caused by seven paparazzi.
 Although the judge clarified later that the drunk driver rather than the paparazzi caused the accident, the California government was aware of the danger brought by paparazzi and thus quickly set the first anti-paparazzi law.

 In 1998, California set the "invasion of privacy statute," which prohibited using digital devices to take photos of celebrities on private occasions.
 However, this statute is criticized by opponents who believe it might inhibit the freedom of the press to gather news.
 Also, the language used needed to be more broad and specific.
 Some media attorneys described the statute as a "Pandora's box" that brought a large number of severe problems.

 The First Amendment of the "invasion of privacy statute" was passed in 2005, which regulated the profits from photos taken during altercations between celebrities and photographers will be forfeited.
 The fine was imposed in 2005 by the California legislature on making a profit from any picture in which paparazzi assaulted a celebrity and expanding the 1708.8 civil code.
 In 2009, another new law A.B 524, stated that California would charge up to $50,000 penalties from the first publishers of the photos taken in ways that violate the privacy statute.
 This law aimed to stop the paparazzi who take private photos of celebrities for profit-gaining reasons.
 However, scholars Christina Locke and Kara Murrhee claim that the law is ineffective because the first publishers of celebrity photos can usually make over a million dollars.
 Furthermore, A.B 524 seemly contradicts the Supreme Court again for prohibiting the press from gaining news legally.

 Due to confrontations between celebrities and paparazzi still occurring and even worsening, in January 2010, another anti-paparazzi law, A.B 2479, was passed.
 It was to address two main problems: the paparazzi’s car-chasing, which often leads to accidents and their behaviours that prevent the celebrities from moving freely.
 A.B 2479 further established financial and criminal penalties for people who result in reckless driving because of the intention to gain photos or recordings of other people for commercial purposes.
-The fine will be between $145 to $1,000, and the term of imprisonment will be between 5–90 days.
+The fine will be between $145 and $1,000, and the term of imprisonment will be between 5–90 days.
 If any child is inside the car during reckless driving, the fine will be up to $5,000, and the term of imprisonment will be up to one year.
 Also, to curb the paparazzi from encompassing the celebrities and thus prevent them from moving freely, the law counts this behaviour as false imprisonment that allows for extra damages.
 In 2015, the state appealed the superior court of Los Angeles to arrest the paparazzi for breaking California vehicle code section 40008 in which paparazzi endangered the motorist and chased the celebrity in high-speed car to take a picture.